hyperledger/indy-hipe/text/anoncreds-protocol/README.md

 which asserts certain properties 𝒫 about *X*, to the holder.
 * The credential consists of attributes represented by integers *m<sub>1</sub>, m<sub>2</sub>,..., m<sub>l</sub>*.
-* The holder then presents (𝒫,*C*) to the Verifier, which can verify that the issuer has asserted property 𝒫.
+* The holder then presents (𝒫,*C*) to the verifier, which can verify that the issuer has asserted property 𝒫.

 ### Properties

-* Credentials are *unforgeable* in the sense that no one can fool the Verifier with a credential not prepared by the issuer.
+* Credentials are *unforgeable* in the sense that no one can fool the verifier with a credential not prepared by the issuer.

 * Credentials are *unlinkable* in the sense that it is impossible to correlate